XTLS/Xray-docs-next/docs/en/config/inbounds/shadowsocks.md

 }
 ```

-When this option exists, it indicates that multi-user mode is enabled.
+> `method`: string

-When the `method` in `InboundConfigurationObject` is not an SS2022 option, you can specify `"method"` for each user here (only non-SS2022 options are supported in `"method"`) along with `"password"` (at the same time, the `"password"` set in `InboundConfigurationObject` will be ignored).
+- When the `method` in `InboundConfigurationObject` is not an SS2022 option, you can specify `"method"` for each user here (only non-SS2022 options are supported in `"method"`) together with `"password"` (in that case, the `"password"` set in `InboundConfigurationObject` will be ignored).

-When the `method` in `InboundConfigurationObject` is an SS2022 option, for security reasons, setting `"method"` for individual users is no longer supported.
+- When the `method` in `InboundConfigurationObject` is an SS2022 option, for security reasons, setting `"method"` for individual users is no longer supported.
 It is unified to the `"method"` specified in `InboundConfigurationObject`.

+> `password`: string

 Note that SS2022 does not ignore the upper-level `"password"` like the old SS did.
 The correct password format for the client should be `ServerPassword:UserPassword`.
 For example: `"password": "114514:1919810"`.

+> Remaining options

-The remaining options have the same meaning as in `InboundConfigurationObject`.
+Have the same meaning as in `InboundConfigurationObject`.